timetraveller-123/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ### Editing a person
-1. Editing a person with valid details
+1. Editing a person using valid fields
     1. Test case: `editp 1 n/John Doe p/98765432`

        Expected: First contact is edited.
 Details of the edited contact shown in the status message.
 Timestamp in the status bar is updated.